Vienna

 Cultural experiences and museums

-Vienna demands a brisk museum pace: Kunsthistorisches Museum (imperial collection, Bruegel, Vermeer) needs 3 hours minimum, Belvédère (Klimt, Schiele, city views) 2 hours, Albertina (graphic collection, temporary exhibitions) 2 hours.
-Palaces in the 1st district (Sacher, Imperial, Rosewood) let you do it all on foot, with hotel returns between visits.
+Vienna demands a brisk museum pace: the Kunsthistorisches Museum (imperial collection, Bruegel, Vermeer) requires 3 hours minimum, Belvédère (Klimt, Schiele, city views) 2 hours, Albertina (graphic collection, temporary exhibitions) 2 hours.
+Palaces in the 1st arrondissement (Sacher, Imperial, Rosewood) let us do it all on foot, with hotel returns between visits.

-State Opera stages 300 performances a year (September to June), with standing tickets at 10 € and boxes at 400 €.
+The State Opera stages 300 performances a year (September to June), with standing tickets at 10 € and boxes at 400 €.
 Book 2 months ahead for star productions (The Magic Flute, Don Giovanni).
-Musikverein (gilded hall, legendary acoustics) hosts Vienna Philharmonic: 6pm concerts, box office opens 6 weeks ahead.
+The Musikverein (gilded hall, legendary acoustics) hosts the Vienna Philharmonic: 6pm concerts, box office opens 6 weeks prior.
 Palaces offer concierge service to secure seats, for a commission.

 Schönbrunn Palace (Habsburg summer residence) takes half a day, with French gardens and Gloriette.
-Reachable by U4 metro from centre (20 minutes), or palace concierge private taxi (50 € one way).
-MuseumsQuartier packs modern art (Leopold Museum, MUMOK) and hip cafés in former imperial stables: ideal for a design afternoon after Sans Souci.
+Reachable by U4 metro from the centre (20 minutes), or private taxi via palace concierges (50 € one-way).
+The MuseumsQuartier packs modern art (Leopold Museum, MUMOK) and hip cafés in former imperial stables: ideal for a design afternoon after the Sans Souci.

 Not to miss: